manifold-systems/manifold/manifold-deps-parent/manifold-darkj/README.md

 ```

 This basic interface factory pattern can be used anywhere late-bound compilation is desirable.

+> A note of caution.
+>
+> Manifold is designed as a Javac _compiler_ plugin, which means all the primary features of manifold are designed for compile-time.
+> However, Dark Java performs its magic at runtime; it uses manifold's compilation services dynamically.
+Although manifold
+> was originally designed to operate in either mode, static or dynamic, it is now moving away from dynamic support.
+As a
+> consequence, newer features are not tested for dynamic compatibility.
+Pure Java code as Dark Java will continue to work
+> fine, but dark code combining Java + manifold features such as manifold-delegation or manifold-tuples may not work as
+> desired.
+>
+> Be careful out there!
+>

 # IDE Support

 Manifold is fully supported in [IntelliJ IDEA](https://www.jetbrains.com/idea/download) and [Android Studio](https://developer.android.com/studio).